How to back up and preserve your wedding photos for the long term

 Three copies, two devices, and one off site.
 Not hard, but almost no one does this.

-Let’s assume you’ve got a copy on your computer, an external hard drive, and on a few flash drives sprinkled around your home, and one at your closest relatives homes.
-What’s a good, final way to really make sure we’ve got these files backed up?
-Cloud Backups!
-Many of which are free, and paid ones are cheap.
+Many are free, and paid ones are cheap.
 If your gallery from me is still online, when you download the gallery, you have the option to also save it directly to Dropbox or Google Photos.
-Do both.
+Do both!
 If you don’t have either of these services yet, right now is the best time to start.
 Sign up, and hit the corresponding button!

-I am also considering offering backups via Permanent.org.
+Limited time offer: I am considering offering backups via Permanent.org as a long term backup method for couples who choose to buy it.
 You pay once and the photos are hosted “forever” (i.e. the lifetime of Permanent.org, which I believe should last, but who can truly know).
-If you want to try this, I will do it for cost (~$30, one time) for the first three couples that choose this option.
+If you want to try this, I will do it for cost (~$40, one time) for the first three couples that choose this option.
 Check out Permanent.org to see their business model (a non-profit endowment) and if you want to give it a shot let me know.